twodayslate/bombsaway/README.md

 * IAPs: remove ads, buy all bomb types, buy all sounds
 * Add bomb-drob animation
 * Estimate # of people killed using geonames or PopStat
+* Change map to WhirlyGlobe with local copy of maps

 Bugs
 ------------